War in Afghanistan (2001–2021): 2001: Invasion and early operations

-2003–2005: Taliban resurgence
+2002–2005: Taliban resurgence

 Coalition mistakes, Taliban start to re-organize

-After initial success, the US lacked an obvious goal in Afghanistan beyond the counter-terrorism objectives of finding senior Taliban and al-Qaeda leaders.
+After initial success, the US lacked an obvious goal in Afghanistan beyond the counter-terrorism objectives of finding senior Taliban and Al-Qaeda leaders.
 Nation-building was initially opposed by the Bush administration, but as the US stayed, it slowly crept into the rationale for staying.
 In April 2002, Bush made a speech expressing a desire to rebuild Afghanistan.
 The US also sought to instill democracy and women's rights as a moral matter.
 The international community contributed to the development effort in Afghanistan, which focused on aid and creating institutions to run the country.
 US reconstruction efforts also focused on improving education, health care, and community development.
 The US also supported and funded the creation of an Afghan army in early 2002.
 However, the army was built slowly due to competing interests and a US belief that the Taliban were no longer a strong threat.
 Some in the Bush administration preferred to use the Northern Alliance and warlords as the military instead of creating a new military.
 The army became an afterthought and was poorly trained and equipped, which further enabled the Taliban.

-Some members of the Taliban reached out to Karzai to open negotiations several times between 2002 and 2004, but the US was adamantly against this and ensured that all top Taliban leaders were blacklisted, such that the Afghan Government could not negotiate with them.
-Historian Malkasian argues that negotiations with the Taliban would have been low cost but highly effective at this stage and chocks it up to US overconfidence and hubris, and notes that all the information that the Taliban could resurge was available but ignored.
-Some Taliban leaders considered joining the political process, with meetings on the issue until 2004, though these did not result in a decision to do so.

 The first attempt at a larger organization of Taliban groups after the invasion occurred in April 2002 in the country's south.
 A shura was established by former mid-level Taliban officials in Gardi Jangal a refugee camp near the Helmand border.
 It operated in the core southern provinces of Kandahar, Helmand, Zabul, and Uruzgan.
 It was composed of 23 groups of about 50 individuals each, for a total of around 1,200.
 In the North Waziristan District of Pakistan, Jalaluddin Haqqani had started organizing the Haqqani network after exiling there in 2001.
 In early 2002 their manpower was estimated at 1,400 and had a presence in Paktia Province and Khost Province in the second half of 2002 with limited activity.
 They were joined by members of Al-Qaeda.
 Operation Jacana & Operation Condor, among others, tried to flush out the Taliban with varying results.

+Some members of the Taliban reached out to Karzai to open negotiations several times between 2002 and 2004, but the US was adamantly against this and ensured that all top Taliban leaders were blacklisted, such that the Afghan Government could not negotiate with them.
+Historian Malkasian argues that negotiations with the Taliban would have been low cost but highly effective at this stage and attributes it to US overconfidence and hubris, and notes that all the information that the Taliban could resurge was available but ignored.
+Some Taliban leaders considered joining the political process, with meetings on the issue until 2004, though these did not result in a decision to do so.